MechanicalRock/mechanicalrock.github.io/_posts/2023-11-24-kinesis-video-stream.markdown

 *Tip1: Make sure that you are Authenticate with your AWS credentials.
 Set up aws config within your Docker.*

-*Tip2: If you are using the same camera as mine, the <RTSP_URL> url is typically something in this format rtsp://camera_username:camera_password@camera_ip:554/stream1*
+*Tip2: If you are using the same camera as mine, the RTSP url is typically something in this format rtsp://camera_username:camera_password@camera_ip:554/stream1*

 ### Set Up Telegram ChatBot